ZB (ZB) Reaches Market Capitalization of $91.00 Million

 ZB Token Trading

-ZB can be traded on the following cryptocurrency exchanges: Hotbit, ZBG and ZB.COM.
-It is usually not currently possible to buy alternative cryptocurrencies such as ZB directly using U.S. dollars.
-Investors seeking to acquire ZB should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy ZB using one of the exchanges listed above.
+ZB can be bought or sold on the following cryptocurrency exchanges: ZB.COM, ZBG and Hotbit.
+It is usually not presently possible to buy alternative cryptocurrencies such as ZB directly using US dollars.
+Investors seeking to trade ZB should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy ZB using one of the exchanges listed above.

 Receive News & Updates for ZB Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ZB and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.